Wendy Froud: Career

-After graduating, Froud moved to New York City, where The Muppets art director Michael Frith attended a gallery show of her dolls and bought several as a Christmas presents for Jim Henson in 1978.
+After graduating, Froud moved to New York City, where The Muppets art director Michael Frith attended a gallery show of her dolls and bought several as Christmas presents for Jim Henson in 1978.
 Impressed by Froud's work, Henson recruited her to build puppets for his film The Dark Crystal.
 Froud designed and sculpted the film's two main protagonists, gelflings Jen and Kira.
 She went on to work on several other Henson projects including The Muppet Show, The Muppet Movie, and Labyrinth.

 While working closely with Jim Henson and Frank Oz on various projects at the Henson Studios, Froud was asked by the pair to join the team responsible for developing and building the character Yoda for the 1980 Star Wars film The Empire Strikes Back.
 Her contribution included sculpting the prototype puppet for Yoda.
 Nick Maley, who worked on Yoda with Froud under Stuart Freeborn, recalled that "Wendy’s contribution creating the character was second only to Stuart who was overseeing all the creatures.
 She single handedly formed the body out of 1 inch sheet foam.
 She constructed the puppet armature from wooden dowel which gave structure to Yoda’s arms and legs.
 If I remember correctly, she modeled Yoda’s hands and feet and single handedly fabricated the 'stand-in Yoda', made entirely from cut foam, which was used to line up shots during camera setup.
 I do remember her spending some time working on the clay model of Yoda's head too."
 Froud later became referred to as "the mother of Yoda".
 She assisted in Yoda's puppeteering, controlling the pointed ears.

 Wendy Froud worked on the 2009 animated documentary Mythic Journeys, sculpting and fabricating puppets based on designs by her husband Brian Froud.

 Froud served as a concept, character, and costume designer for the 2019 Netflix series The Dark Crystal: Age of Resistance.